Dual Diagnosis Treatment Toledo, IL

 Human Resources Center Of Edgar And Clark Counties/forsythe Center - 31.4 miles from Toledo, IL

-Human Resources Center Of Edgar And Clark Counties/forsythe Center is a dual-diagnosis treatment center in Marshall, Illinois that offers treatment services for mental health and substance use disorders that include PTSD as well as schizophrenia.
+Human Resources Center Of Edgar And Clark Counties/forsythe Center is a dual diagnosis treatment center in Marshall, IL that provides treatment for mental health and substance abuse disorders that include borderline personality disorder as well as binge eating.

 Address: 406 North 2nd Street, Marshall, IL 62441 in Clark County